 These pork nachos will knock your boots off.
 In fact, they will probably knock you naked.
 And it will be worth it.
 They are the best dang nachos I’ve ever had.
 EVER.
 And that’s saying a lot because I really thought we loved our Tropical Nachos with mangoes, wontons, that yummy sweet chili sauce…mmmmmm.
 Seriously though, these rocked our world.

 I was making nachos for a football game and told Mr Handsome to come try a bite.
-I ran over to take my little C. to the restroom and when I returned he claimed that these Nachos should be named, “Better than you know what Nachos” but quickly decided that wasn’t true so we named them, Maui Baby Nachos.
-Clearly pork nachos does connect well with Hawaii, but the pina colada sauce really brings it all home.
+I ran over to take my little C. to the restroom and when I returned he was devouring the pork nachos.

 These nachos, are super easy to make, and I love that you can make a fresh roast or just use leftovers from dinner the night before.
 BOO-YAH.
 So, all you need is a yummy pork roast, we chose to use Harmon’s Spoon Roast (if you live in Utah and you have not purchased a spoon roast get on that.
 Seriously, you are missing out on the best roast ever and the best part it, it’s even seasoned for you.
 Just keep it in the paper it’s wrapped in and throw it in a low crockpot or 250 degree oven and then enjoy the juiciest pork EVER), Pinto beans, sauteed peppers, Pina Colada sauce *recipe follows, and loads of Colby Jack Cheese.
 Oh, and the Tostitos Scoops Chips.
 They are the best for nachos since they keep everything in a perfect bite.